mrcbax/pushparse/README.md

 ## An example streaming data extractor for the compressed Pushshift Reddit database.

-2TB of data was obtained from [the Pushshift Archive](https://the-eye.eu/redarcs/).
+~2TB of data was obtained from [the Pushshift Archive](https://the-eye.eu/redarcs/).
 (Remember to be a good netizen and use the Torrent option to avoid overloading the archive's servers)

-With a moderately sized setup, this code can process the entire 2TB dataset in under 12 hours.
+With a moderately sized setup, this code can process the entire ~2TB (compressed) dataset in under an hour.

 The machine used for this test: